kontalk/specs/group.md

 ```

 ## Adding users to the group
-The group creator can add users by sending a group command:
+The group creator can add users by sending a creation command:

 ```xml
 <message type='chat' from='david@beta.kontalk.net/home' to='beta.kontalk.net'>